-Whether your first or your fifty first walleye fishing trip, each trip is filled with anticipation, excitement, and challenge.
+Whether your 1st or your 50th walleye fishing trip, each trip is filled with anticipation, excitement, and challenge.
 Conditions will almost never be the same.
 Late ice out, early ice out, too much rain, too little rain, warmer than normal, cooler than normal, the water is high, the water is low, too rainy, too windy, not enough wind, and/or many other combinations.

 One thing you don't want to worry about is your lodging.
 Finding a great camp that is clean and comfortable and has all the amenities you desire allows you to focus daily on where and how the walleye are biting.
 Walleye are typically caught jigging, trolling a crankbait, slow trolling a bait with a spinner, or casting.
 Your best source for each trip is local information - which camp owners are usually more than glad to share that with you.
 Even better and more hands on would be to hire a local guide - let them take you and show you where and how folks are catching the walleye at the time you are there.